-- All students will eat breakfast and lunch at no cost to parents/guardians at WRES. - Breakfast will be served from 7:45 8:05 a.m. each morning for students in Grades PK-5.
-Lunch is served daily from 10:30 a.m.
-1:00 p.m.
-Classes are scheduled individually. - Parents are welcome to eat with their child in the cafeteria as their schedule(s) allow. - Commercially prepared foods should not be brought to the school by parents for a student's meal.
+- All students are provided breakfast and lunch at no cost to parents/guardians at WRES. - Breakfast will be served from 7:45 until 8:05 a.m. each morning for students in grades PK-5. - Lunch is served daily from 10:30 a.m. until 1:00 p.m.
+Class lunches are scheduled individually. - Parents are welcome to eat with their child in the cafeteria as their schedule(s) allow. - Commercially prepared foods should not be brought to the school by parents for a student's meal.
 "Fast food" is NOT allowed in the Cafeteria. - Beverages brought into the lunchroom must be in a plastic container or can.
-No glass containers! - Students will not be served tea from the cafeteria. - Students are expected to use good table manners at all times and to assist with keeping the lunchroom clean. - Ice cream is available for purchase by students.
-Lunches will be prepared for ALL field trips.
+No glass containers! - Students will not be served tea from the cafeteria. - Students are expected to use good table manners at all times and to assist with keeping the lunchroom clean. - Ice cream is available for purchase by students. - Lunches will be prepared for ALL field trips.